NicolaTamanini/NicolaTamanini.github.io/CV.md

 ### Invited conference talks

+1. _Cosmology with GWs and latest LVK results_, Talk at Exploring the Dark Side of the Universe Tools 2024 - 5th World Summit, Île de Noirmoutier, France [04/06/2024]
-1. _Project LIROCOS_, Talk at the journée de restitution de la MITI, Paris France [22/03/2024]
+1. _Project LIROCOS_, Talk at the journée de restitution de la MITI, Paris, France [22/03/2024]
 1. _LISA forecasts on LCDM_, Talk at LISA Fundamental Physics WG Workshop, Copenhagen, Denmark [10/08/2023]
 1. _LISA cosmology vs L3 catalogs_, Talk at Towards LISA catalogs, Nice, France [13/06/2023]
 1. _What to expect from LISA_, Talk at The quest for precision gravitational wave cosmology, Chicago, USA [19/09/2022]